comunica/Article-SSWS2020-AMF/content/solution.md

 ### Heuristic for Enabling the BGP Algorithm

-The advantage of our BGP-based algorithm is that it may filter out true negative bindings much sooner in the query evaluation process compared to the triple-based algorithm.
+While our BGP-based algorithm may filter out true negative bindings sooner than the the triple-based algorithm, it may lead to larger AMFs to be downloaded, possibly incurring a larger HTTP overhead.
-The consequence of this is that AMFs for large patterns will have to be downloaded, which may come at the cost of increased HTTP transfer amounts.
-In some cases, this cost may become too high for the number of bindings that need to be tested.
+In some cases, this cost may become too high if the number of bindings that needs to be tested becomes too low.
-For example, if only a single binding needs to be tested, then downloading the AMF of a pattern with 1M triples will be significantly more expensive than doing a single membership HTTP request.

 To cope with these cases, we introduce a heuristic in [](#amf-bgp-heuristic-pseudo), that will check whether or not the BGP-based algorithm will be cheaper in terms of HTTP overhead compared to just executing the HTTP membership requests directly.
 This heuristic has been designed for fast calculation, with exactness as a lower priority.

-The algorithm takes a number of bindings and a list estimated counts for each of the triple patterns as inputs.
-It will first calculate the total size in bytes of all AMFs that would have to be downloaded, based on a constant `AMF_TRIPLE_SIZE`, which represents the size of a triple in an AMF.
-Next, the total size in bytes of all membership requests is calculated based on the constant `TPF_BINDING_SIZE`, which represents the size of a membership request.
-If the total AMF size is smaller than the total membership request size, then the BGP-based algorithm is expected to be more effective.

 Based on measurements, we set `AMF_TRIPLE_SIZE` to `2 bytes`, and `TPF_BINDING_SIZE` to `1000 bytes` by default.
 In [](#evaluation), we will evaluate the effects for different values for `TPF_BINDING_SIZE`.
 In future work, more exact heuristics should be investigated